silksil/personalLearnings/productivity.md

 - To let your unconscious work on a decision.

 #### 2.8 Automate
-Schedule time where you define and tackle (i.e. automate and systemize) inefficiencies.
+Schedule time where you define and tackle inefficiencies.
 Examples:
 * Make it easy to find information across platforms (Drive, Evernote, Desktop, Email etc.)
 * Password manager (Dashlane)
 * Automatically start all necessary programs when restarting the computer.

 #### Stop being a perfectionist
-“We found that perfectionism trips up professors on the way to research productivity.
-The more perfectionistic the professor, the less productive they are,” Dr. Simon Sherry, a psychology professor at Dalhousie University who conducted a study on perfectionism and productivity, told University Affairs.
-Dr. Sherry found a robust correlation between increased perfectionism and decreased productivity.
+This probably one of my biggest contrainst for when it comes to productivity.
+Although being a perfectionist can have it's advantages, it can also negatively impact your ability to get things done.

-Here are some problems associated with being a perfectionist:
+> We found that perfectionism trips up professors on the way to research productivity.
+The more perfectionistic the professor, the less productive they are,” — Dr. Simon Sherry, psychology professor at Dalhousie University

-They spend more time than required on a task.
+Somes problems that can arise when you are a perfectionist:
-They procrastinate and wait for the perfect moment.
-In business, if it is the perfect moment, you are too late.
+- Spend more time than required on a task.
-They miss the big picture while focusing too much on the small things.
+- Procrastinate and wait for the perfect moment.
-Marketers often wait for the perfect moment.
-In doing so, they end up missing it.
+- Neglecting the big picture while focusing too much on the small things.

 # 3. Work disciplinary
 Self-control is one of the most vital virtues for getting what you aim for; it's a better predictor of academic success than intelligence and a stronger determinant of effective leadership than charisma.
 Luckily, self-control works like a muscle.
 It gets tired from use, but regular exercise makes it stronger.
-Below are some principles that guide you using your self-control, and being disciplinary.
+Below are some principles that guide you using your self-control.

 #### 3.1 Separate real awards from false awards
 If we recognize a reward -- i.e. a possibility to feel good, such as the sight of tasty food, the smell of coffee, noticing a notification -- dopamine is released.
 When dopamine hijacks your attention, the mind becomes fixated on obtaining or repeating whatever triggered it.
 It causes us to feel alert, awake and aroused, which can help you in achieving your goal.
 Nonetheless, it can make us feel restless and distracted too by steering us into immediate gratification.
 Thus, separate the real rewards that give our lives meaning from the false rewards that only provide you with immediate gratification.